majianthu/pycopent/README.md

 #### Introduction
 Copula Entropy is a mathematical concept for statistical independence measurement [1].
-In bivariate case, Copula Entropy is proved to be equavilent to Mutual Information.
+In bivariate case, Copula Entropy is proved to be equivalent to Mutual Information.
 Different from Pearson Correlation Coefficient, Copula Entropy is defined for non-linear, high-order and multivariate cases, which makes it universally applicable.

 It enjoys wide applications, including but not limited to：